-A third of Australians who identify with Christianity attend church at least once a month (15%).
-The active practisers 'extremely involved' in practicing their religion and worshipping as part of a group are rarer still, comprising 7% of the national population.
+Approximately a third of Australians who identify with Christianity (45% of the population) attend church at least once a month (15%).
+The active practisers who are 'extremely involved' in practicing their religion and worshipping as part of a group are rarer still, comprising 7% of the national population.

-'No religion' and those 'not defined' (Census)
+'No religion' and those 'not defined'

-The 'no religion' option captured in the 2011 Census (22%) includes those who state or select 'no religion'.
+The 'no religion' option captured in the 2011 Census (22%) includes those who state 'no religion' or leave the question blank.

-The 'not defined' option (9%) largely captures those who choose not to answer this voluntary question (leave it blank).
-It also includes those who answer the question with a response that cannot be identified as a religion under the Australian Standard Classification of Religious Groups.
+The 'not defined' option (9%) captures those who answer the question with a response that cannot be categorised as a defined religion.
 Well-publicised examples include 'Jedi Knight' and 'Flying Spaghetti Monster'.